Amen Corner, Berkshire

 Amen Corner is a suburb of Bracknell, Berkshire, England within the civil parish of Binfield, approximately 1.5 mi west of Bracknell.
 It is south of the B3408 between Popeswood and Wokingham.

-It was formerly the location of Binfield Brickworks.
-It is now home to the John Nike Leisuresport Complex, the Coppid Beech Hotel, and a number of hi-tech industries, including the UK Head Offices for 3M, Hewlett-Packard, Dell and Fujitsu Technology Solutions.
-It also has a well-known music shop which specialises in guitars, bass guitars and drums.
+It was formerly the location of Binfield Brickworks, and the John Nike Leisuresport Complex.
+It also had a well-known music shop which specialised in guitars, bass guitars and drums.
+It is now home to the Coppid Beech Hotel, and a number of hi-tech industries, including the UK Head Offices for 3M, Hewlett-Packard, Dell and Fujitsu Technology Solutions.

 Amen Corner is split into Amen Corner North and Amen Corner South.

 Amen Corner North

 Amen Corner North lies between London Road and Murrell Hill Lane.

 Murrell Hill Lane is home to the Bracknell businessman John Nike OBE DL.

 Amen Corner North currently consists of fields which traditionally hosted circuses in the summer.

 In August 2014, Wilson Developments received outline planning permission to build 380 homes and a primary school on the site.